Michael18811380328/HelloWorld/log.md

 ### 2019.08

 Things are still complex.
 A pile of papers and blogs should be reviewed.I have studied ECMA5 from RuanYF and basic ES6.
 The mind map is doing.

+### 2019.09

+I reviewed and rewrite some notes from 2018-09 to 2018-12.
+Till now,  notes in 2018 have been reviewed.

+I found some informations: The basic knowledge(JS basic grammar) is more important than structure(such as jquery and react).
+During the last three years, we used backbone, angular, react, VUE, and in the future, new structure will replace react and VUE again.
+And basic knowledge is stable.
+So next month I should learn basic knowledge again.